-Claire Moodey is a Brooklyn-based theatre artist holding a B.A. in Theatre from Bard College.
-As a collaborator and maker, Claire works as a performer and singer, director, playwright/lead artist, production designer, mask & puppet designer, video editor/designer, lighting designer and technician.
+Claire Moodey is a Brooklyn-based theatre artist.
+As a collaborator and maker, Claire works as a performer and singer, director, playwright/lead artist, production designer, mask & puppet designer, video editor/designer, and lighting technician.
 Since 2010, Claire’s work has been seen around New York City at the Bushwick Starr, the Doxsee Theater, Dixon Place, Abrons Arts, JACK, BAX, The Public Theater, Lincoln Center, La Mama Etc., Cathedral St. John the Divine, Bushwick Open Studios, Theater for the New City, 3LD, the Vorhees Theater, galleries, bars, cars, and on the street.
 Claire is proud to be a Target Margin Theater Associated Artist.
-Claire spends a good deal of time thinking about compost.
+She holds a B.A. in Theatre from Bard College and spends a good deal of time thinking about compost.

 Some other fun stuff: